LCTT/TranslateProject/sources/tech/20171205 Using sudo to delegate permissions in Linux.md

 ## Next comes the main part: which users can run what software on
 ## which machines (the sudoers file can be shared between multiple
-## systems).
+## systems)。
 ## Syntax:
 ##
 ##      user    MACHINE=COMMANDS
 ##
-## The COMMANDS section may have other options added to it.
+## The COMMANDS section may have other options added to it。
 ##
 ## Allow root to run any commands anywhere
 root    ALL=(ALL)       ALL

-## Allows members of the 'sys' group to run networking, software,
+## Allows members of the 'sys' group to run networking，software，
-## service management apps and more.
+## service management apps and more。
-# %sys ALL = NETWORKING, SOFTWARE, SERVICES, STORAGE, DELEGATING, PROCESSES, LOCATE, DRIVERS
+# %sys ALL = NETWORKING，SOFTWARE， SERVICES， STORAGE， DELEGATING， PROCESSES， LOCATE， DRIVERS

 ## Allows people in group wheel to run all commands
 %wheel  ALL=(ALL)       ALL